24 Oct Abuse of Power of Attorney – Everything you need to know

 If an Attorney fails to uphold any of these duties, they can be removed as Attorney and ordered to compensate the Principal for any loss.
 It is important that all attorneys remember these duties in all their actions undertaken for the Principal.

 If you are unsure about your role as an Attorney under an Enduring Power of Attorney, a lawyer can help you understand what transactions you can or cannot make, for example gifts to grandchildren that are normally made annually of a small amount would normally be seen as compliant provided it was the intention of the Principal originally.
 In case you are an attorney and you you think you may have made transactions that do not comply with the duties, it’s not always the end of the world and a lawyer can explore ways to resolve the situation before it becomes a problem and goes to Court.

-If you would like to know more about your rights as an attorney or to get further information- contact us today to take advantage of our free half hour legal consults.
-They can be done in person or via Skype or telephone conference.
+If you would like to know more about your rights as an attorney or to get further information- contact us today This can be done in person or via Skype or telephone conference.